Creme de Menthe Cake

 - Mix cake mix according to package instructions using 2 eggs and removing 3 tablespoons of water from the water called for on box.
 Add creme de menthe along with the water.
 If you'd like a greener cake, add a few drops of green food coloring.

-- When mixture is smooth, scrape it into the prepared pan and smooth the top.
+- When the mixture is smooth, scrape it into the prepared pan and smooth the top.
 Bake according to the box instructions.

-- When cake is done a toothpick inserted in the center will come out clean.
+- When the cake is done a toothpick inserted in the center will come out clean.
 Cool cake completely.